-d.
-Senior departmental colleagues (see 3.7.3 d, e, f, and g) will observe the candidate's classes following procedures outlined in 3.7 at least two times following the granting of tenure, and at least one of these visits must be conducted in the academic year in which the candidate stands for promotion.
+A minimum of three and a maximum of five senior colleagues (including the chair) (see 3.7.3 d, e, f, and g) will observe one of the candidate's classes following procedures outlined in 3.7 in the academic year in which the candidate stands for promotion.
+The observers will be selected by the candidate and chair in conversation with other senior colleagues.
+[Approved by the Board of Trustees, January 2021]